Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 For realistic values of the parameters governing the warping perturbation, we find that the energy barrier separating the different minima of Fig.\ \ref{fig:warpingBi2Se3} is of the order of a few meV.
 This corresponds to a few tens of Kelvin, meaning that the warping perturbation in this and similar systems should be enough to lock the bosons into the minima at low enough temperatures.

-Starting from a CSL on a fully degenerate moat and turning on a warping perturbation, the system will evolve as follows.
-For a very weak perturbation, the wave function of Eq.\ \eqref{eq:WFPhiBl} remains a reliable variational ansatz and the CSL looks qualitatively the same.
-However, as the degree of warping increases and the associated energy shift becomes comparable to the many-body gap of the CSL, the bosons will undergo a significant reallocation on the manifold of thermally allowed energies.
-The system remains in a CSL phase, but Eq.\ \eqref{eq:WFPhiBl} is no longer expected to describe the ground state of the system and the warping effect becomes nonperturbative from the point of view of this particular CSL state.
-In this case, one would have to find the new CSL ground-state wave function, which may for instance be a nematic CSL phase with anisotropic moat occupation as in Ref.\ \cite{sedrakyan2013composite}.
-As the warping increases further, the moat begins to behave more akin to a multivalley quadratic band and a transition to a BEC takes place.
-The warping energy scale at which this transition occurs is model dependent, and the details of how it behaves as a function of $n$ and $\moatMomentum$ will depend on the specifics of the warping Hamiltonian.
-To determine the phase diagram precisely, a calculation taking into account the full energetics of the optimal CSL and the appropriate BEC is needed.
-However, the presence of a BEC at strong enough warping can be established on general grounds in view of the fact that its energy remains largely unaffected by the angular anisotropy as long as its discrete rotational symmetry is compatible with that of the warped moat.
-In other words, we expect that band-structure warping can lower the formation threshold of BEC phases in some systems.
+Let us consider the evolution of the system when starting from a CSL on a fully degenerate moat and slowly turning on a warping perturbation.
+For very weak warping, the wave function of Eq.\ \eqref{eq:WFPhiBl} remains a reliable variational ansatz and the CSL looks qualitatively the same.
+As the degree of warping increases, the bosons undergo a significant reallocation on the manifold of thermally allowed energies, but the system remains in a CSL state in view of the fact that this is a topologically protected state.
+However, Eq.\ \eqref{eq:WFPhiBl} is no longer expected to describe the ground state of the system and the warping effect becomes nonperturbative from the point of view of this particular CSL wave function.
+Instead, the new CSL ground state may be nematic, with an anisotropic moat occupation such as in Ref.\ \cite{sedrakyan2013composite}.
+Finally, when the characteristic warping energy scale becomes comparable to the many-body gap of the CSL, a transition to a BEC takes place as the moat begins to behave more akin to a multivalley quadratic band.
+To determine the phase diagram precisely in the presence of warping, a calculation taking into account the full energetics of the optimal CSL and the appropriate BEC is needed.
+However, the transition to a BEC at strong enough warping can be established on general grounds in view of the fact that its energy remains largely unaffected by the angular anisotropy as long as its discrete rotational symmetry is compatible with that of the warped moat.
+This is because the BEC tends to occupy only a finite number of momenta, so it can be allocated on the minima of the warped dispersion and remain unaffected by the energy barriers appearing between them.
+In other words, we expect that band-structure warping can lower the formation threshold of BEC phases in some systems, so that the phase diagram of Fig.\ \ref{FIG_CSLvsFFvsLO_phaseDiagBilayer} may slightly overestimate the CSL region.